klangman/PanelTranslator/README.md

 ## Features

 1. Type text into a popup dialog from the Cinnamon panel and translate to the language of your choice
-2. Optional automatically translate and playback test from the current selection or clipboard
+2. Optional automatically translate and playback (Text-to-Speech) text from the current selection or clipboard
 3. Middle mouse button can be used to perform 6 different translation action
 4. Ctrl + Middle mouse button can be used to perform 6 different translation action